Skip to Content

 • People who move from unwalkable to walkable cities take 1,100 more steps per day and are twice as likely to reach their exercise goals, according to a new study.
 (ABC News)

-• Cars cover so much of cities that their dark paint and metal surfaces soak up the sun and make the air warmer.
+• Cars cover so much of cities that their paint and metal surfaces soak up the sun and make the surrounding air warmer, and dark-colored cars are the worst.
 (Carbon Copy)

 • Perception is reality when people judge how safe they think a street is.
 (State Smart Transportation Initiative)